0xChin/FaucetDiscordBot/README.md

 ### Faucet:

--   People can request tokens via the `/faucet <network> <token>` command.
+-   People can request tokens via the `/faucet <network> <token> <address>` command.
 -   Embeds usage for better UI :).
 -   Validations with warning/error messages.
--   Cooldown for requesting tokens
+-   Cooldown for requesting tokens (based on Discord User ID).
+-   Easy to add/remove networks and tokens.

 ### Developer Friendly: